trileminh94/notes/shopee.md

 - [ ] Do you have any question?
 - [ ] Describe the hard problem you faced and how you overcome?

+## Common phrases use to answer common question